lab1092/blender-manual_ja/manual/preferences/themes.rst

 Themes
 ******

-As has been said previously, Blender is very customizable—some of the settings affect interface appearance and colors.
-These are set under the *Themes* tab.
+The *Themes* tab allows you to customize interface appearance and colors.

 .. figure:: /images/User-preferences-themes.jpg